We believe that effective governance is a major contributor to long-term performance and investor confidence.

 Our corporate governance practices are intended to meet or exceed the rules and guidelines of Canadian securities regulators, which include the following:

 The Board of Directors is required to have a minimum of three and a maximum of 12 directors.
-As of September 6, 2016, the board consists of eight directors, all of whom were elected by common shareholders at Capital Power's annual meeting.
-The board comprises six men and two women.
-Of the eight directors, seven are independent for the purposes of National Instrument 58-101
+As of April 26, 2019, the board consists of nine directors, five men and four women, all of whom were elected by common shareholders at Capital Power's annual meeting.
+Of the nine directors, eight are independent for the purposes of National Instrument 58-101.

 Mr. Lowry is Chair of the Board and is independent.
 The board has adopted terms of reference for the Chair that sets out the Chair’s responsibilities and principal duties.
 The Chair functions in a leadership capacity and has the statutory authority to preside over meetings of the Board.
 As part of performing this function, the Chair has the duty to support and assist the CEO and work with the CEO to develop and maintain productive relationships with all stakeholders and ensure the board represents and protects the interest of shareholders.